estebanmunchjones2019/react-hooks-article/readme.md

 Check out the code in [this repo's async branch](https://github.com/estebanmunchjones2019/replace-redux-with-custom-hook/tree/async).

 So far, so good.
-Our custom hook solution works like a charm, but what if we want to perform async tasks before/after updating the state?
+Our custom hook solution works like a charm, but what if we want to perform async tasks before updating the state?

-That async task could be a GET or POST request, and depending on the result, dispatch or not action, or just dispatching an action with fresh data from that API.
+That async task could be, for example, a GET or POST request, and depending on the result, dispatch or not action, or just dispatching an action with fresh data from that API.

+In this particular example, a new product's property called `timesClicked` will only be updated if a POST request to an analytics service has been successful.

-For this solution, let's make use of the async await features, that make the JavaScript code so nice to read.
+For this solution, let's make use of the `async await` features, that make the JavaScript code so nice to read.

 Heads up!
 If you'r gonna use the following snippets in production code, make sure you test it thoroughly, because it's an experimental hook 🧪.

-If you find the next pieces of code buggy, please submit a PR so we can improve it! 🚀
+If you find the next pieces of code buggy, please submit a PR so we can improve it 🚀

 ````javascript
 // /src/hooks-store/store.js